CloudCoinConsortium/CloudCoin/SkyWallet Protocol/README.md

 4. Tell the user that program is "Making Change..."
 5. Call show_change with using public change server SN 2.
 6. Call Break in bank (See below) with coins that are in common.
 7. If there are too many no-replies, Record calls that failed.
-Send these to a failed calls server?
+Send these to a failed Call storage.
 8. Call fix_transfer on coins in the show change that are not syncronized.
 9. Report all RAIDA errors to the errors.cloudcoin.global/report_error.php service.